-Note: If online registration system or online submission system not working, than manuscript can directly sent to following email: Editor@alifesci.co.uk
+Note: If an online registration system or online submission system not working, then manuscript can directly be sent to the following email: Editor@alifesci.co.uk

 Notes: Papers containing new facts and important data derived from incomplete or partial studies may be suitable as a Note.
 In general, a Note should not exceed 4 printed pages.

 Should contain a concise description of no more than 1250 words, exclusive of the abstract, legends, tables and references, illustrated with no more than 3 figures, emphasizing the aspects and including methodology, data and correlative studies.

 Communications should contain new and important information that would be of interest to readers of the Journal, making urgent publication is desirable.
 An explanatory statement is required for urgent publication.
 In general, a Communication should not exceed 2 printed pages.
 Please indicate in the cover letter the reason why the manuscript should be treated as a Communication.